Appendix FM and the Financial Requirement for UK Family Visas

 On a practical level, the financial requirement will impact all applications for:

-While most applicants must meet the financial requirements set in Appendix FM, some applicants are exempt from this rule.
-These exemptions are based on if the UK sponsor receives any of the benefits listed below.
-If they receive one or more of the benefits, they are exempt from the minimum income threshold.
+While most applicants must meet the financial requirements in Appendix FM, some are exempt from this rule.
+These exemptions are based on whether the UK sponsor receives any of the benefits listed below.
+They are exempt from the minimum income threshold if they receive one or more benefits.
 Instead, they must satisfy a lower threshold by demonstrating that they can provide adequate maintenance and accommodation without relying on public funds.

 • Disability Living Allowance